Smog & Emission Checks in Oregon

 - Refrain from smoking and cell phone use while in line for DEQ testing

-- Vehicle models 1996 and newer with on-board diagnostics (OBD) are in "Ready" status
+- Vehicle with on-board diagnostics (OBD) are in "Ready" status

-DEQ accepts cash, money orders and credit and debit cards (VISA, MasterCard, Discover) ONLY.
-Once your vehicle passes inspection and you register it, you don't have to repeat the testing for two years.
+DEQ accepts cash, money orders and credit and debit cards (VISA, MasterCard, Discover).

 Unfortunately, Oregon does not offer repair waivers for vehicles that require expensive repairs to pass the test.
-However, the state does offer a program to help low-income drivers pay for necessary repairs after their 1996 or newer automobile has failed the OBD test.
+However, the state does offer a program to help low-income drivers pay for necessary repairs.Local Smog Check Stations